idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 1. Fit the data with a single tree.
 1. Crush the fit so that it does not work very well.
-1. Look at the part of y not captured by the crushed tree and fit a new tree to what is “left over”.
+1. Look at the part of `y` (dependent variable) not captured by the crushed tree and fit a new tree to what is “left over”.
 1. Crush the new tree.
-Your new fit is the sum of the two trees.
+The new fit is the sum of the two trees.
 1. Repeat the above steps iteratively.
-At each iteration you fit “what is left over” with a tree, crush the tree, and then add the new crushed tree into the fit.
+At each iteration, a fit is made on “what is left over” with a tree, the tree is crushed, and then the new crushed tree is added into the fit.
-1. Your final fit is the sum of many trees.
+1. The final fit is the sum of many trees.